EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 Application layer security protocols suitable for constrained devices are in development, including the secure communication protocol OSCOAP {{I-D.ietf-core-object-security}}.
 OSCOAP defines an extension to the Constrained Application Protocol (CoAP) providing encryption, integrity and replay protection end-to-end between CoAP client and server based on a shared secret.
 The shared secret can be established in different ways e.g. using a trusted third party such as in ACE {{I-D.ietf-ace-oauth-authz}}, or using a key exchange protocol such as EDHOC {{I-D.selander-ace-cose-ecdhe}}.
 OSCOAP and EDHOC can leverage other constrained device primitives developed in the IETF: CoAP, CBOR {{RFC7049}} and COSE {{I-D.ietf-cose-msg}}, and makes only a small additional implementation footprint.

 Lately, there has been a discussion in several IETF working groups about certificate enrollment protocols suitable for IoT devices, to support the use case of an IoT device joining a new network domain and establishing credentials valid in this domain.
-This document describes Enrollment with Application Layer Security (EALS), a certificate enrollment protocol based on the Simple PKI Requests and Responses of CMC {{RFC5272}} and using OSCOAP as a secure channel.
+This document describes Enrollment with Application Layer Security (EALS), a certificate enrollment protocol based on CMC {{RFC5272}} and using OSCOAP as a secure channel.
 This document also describes how ACE and EDHOC can be used for establishing an authenticated and authorized channel.

 This work is inspired by the Enrollment over Secure Transport (EST) protocol {{RFC7030}}, which also is based on CMC, but EALS is secured on application layer instead of on transport layer.